jnyryan/rabbitmq-microservice/README.md

-# vagrant-rabbitmq-cluster
+# vagrant-microservice

-a vagrant virtual machine to run rabbitmq cluster on asingle server
+a vagrant virtual machine to run rabbitmq cluster on a single server hosting node.js micro-services

 ## Run in Vagrant Virtual Machine